PDP-10/its/doc/programs.md

 - ADV350, 350-point Adventure.
 - ADV448, 448-point Adventure.
 - ANIMAL, an animal guessing game.
-- ARCCPY, copies and old-format archive, converting to new format.
+- ARCCPY, copies an old-format archive, converting to new format.
 - ARCDEV, transparent file system access to archive files.
 - ARCSAL, archive salvager.
 - ARGUS, alerts you when specified users login or logout.